 Affably Evil: King Dedede.
 When he isn't trying to clobbah that there Kirby, he is actually helping Kirby to protect Dream Land from a bigger threat (Kirby 64, Kirby's Adventure/Nightmare in Dream Land, and Return to Dream Land are excellent examples of this).
 And sometimes he's just a bystander, too.

-All There in the Manual: Many details about certain characters (such as Dark Nebula from Squeak Squad and Gooey being the same kind of creature as Dark Matter) were revealed in the Japanese version of the 20th anniversary booklet that came with Kirby's Dream Collection.
-Naturally, the American version of the booklet omitted most of this info (and much of the artwork included in the Japanese version).
+All There in the Manual: Many details about certain characters (such as Dark Nebula from Squeak Squad likely being the same kind of creature as Dark Matter) were revealed in "20th Anniversary Hoshi no Kirby Pupupu Taizen", a Japanese art book.
+This isn't to be confused with that one that came with Kirby's Dream Collection: Special Edition.

 Averted beginning with Kirby Super Star Ultra.
 Changes in Nintendo of America's marketing division staff might have had something to do with it... although Return to Dream Land is also a return to form.